myENA/radosgwadmin/README.md

-This is a proxy that takes S3 key and secret and signs requests upstream
+This is an initial stab at a radosgw admin api implementation.